Home » Dog breed » Russian bear dog (Caucasian Shepherd)

 History of Caucasian Shepherd

 The Caucasian shepherd is a large dog breed popular in Russia, Armenia, Azerbaijan, and Georgia.
 It is extremely popular in Georgia.
 It’s also known as Caucasian Mountain Dog and Caucasian Ovcharka.
 The Caucasian Shepherd Dog has existed since ancient times.
-The first official Show-Ring appearance outside the Caucasus was in the 1930s in Germany.
-The Caucasian shepherd has been recorded in the Foundation stock service since 1996.

 The show dogs, also known as Caucasian Ovcharka, were created by the USSR during the 20th century.
 The Caucasian Shepherd Dog is a fully standardized breed, recognized by major kennel organizations, including the AKC, FCI, and UKC.